 The new government and consumption as an economic engine?

 There is also hope for the economy in terms of consumption.
-Inflation has fallen and wages have risen somewhat significantly.
+Inflation has fallen and wages have increased somewhat significantly.
 However, the president of the Munich-based ifo institute, Clemens Fust, emphasizes that households are still saving – out of concern for the future.
-“Nevertheless, I think that a part of their income will still flow into consumption and this can support the economy.“
+“However, I think that some of their income will still flow into consumption and that could support the economy.“

 Opportunities and uncertainty in exports

 Fust believes that exports will remain a strong point of the German economy.
-“In certain export markets it will become more difficult – such as in China and possibly in the USA.
+“In certain export markets it will become more difficult - such as in China and possibly in the USA.
 But that only means that other export markets have to be sought.
 We have to make sure that the European internal market is not forgotten - there are still too many obstacles there, especially in the service sector.
-So there are also opportunities there that we should seize.“
+So there are also opportunities there that we should use.“

 So it turns out that the fate of the German economy also depends on global developments.
 Above all, Donald Trump as the new US president will play a decisive role.

-And what if everything is completely different?
+What if everything is completely different?